osamasalem/osamasalem.github.io/content/blog/unsafe-rust.md

 Rust unsafe keyword is a pragmatic escape hatch to interact with the outer world, without switching the languages like in cases of managed/scripting languages (Go/Java/Python),

+It reminds me of `asm` keyword in C language, C language is very optimized language, though when we need further control with specific per-instructions tweaking or fine-tuned optimization, `asm` keyword is the choice. this does not mean that C language is not performant, but for specific engineering requirement, those turn on/off solutions make a lot of sense.

 In theory, in the Rust utopia—where Rust angels flutter beside unicorns under everlasting rainbows, running software on formally verified operating systems over safe hardware instruction sets—`unsafe` shouldn’t exist.

 But as this is not the case for the world, it will not be the case for Rust !